Last Updated June 10

 Yes.
 Applications for graduate assistantships are available and USD is proceeding under the assumption that campus will be operating normally in the fall.

 Yes.
 If a faculty advisor is not available for any reason, students have full access to professional advisors through the Academic & Career Planning Center.

 Will on-campus housing be offered in the summer for students who work and live in Vermillion?

 Students who are not currently living on campus will not be allowed to return to live in USD's residence halls.
 If students are currently living on campus and require an extension of stay, they should request this by contacting email@example.com.

-Will there be food service on campus?
+Will there be food service on campus in the summer?

 Dining services will be available for students who need to stay on campus.
 Services will be limited in the Muenster University Center.
 Adjusted hours include 11 a.m. to 1 p.m. and 5 to 6:30 p.m.